irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "IRTF Code of Conduct"
-abbrev: "TODO - Abbreviation"
+abbrev: "IRTF Code of Conduct"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-perkins-irtf-code-of-conduct
-submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
+submissiontype: IRTF  # also: "independent", "editorial", "IAB", or "IETF"
 number:
 date:
 consensus: true